ryanyslee/automated-resistor-sorter/README.md

 python3 src/main.py
 ```

-## Project Context
+## 🎓 Project Context
-This project was developed as part of the Electromechanical Systems Design (24-671) capstone at Carnegie Mellon University.
-The system was nominated for presentation at the university-wide "Techspark" Engineering Exposition for its technical execution and multidisciplinary integration.
-It won "Best Overall Project" and "Best Prototype" awards.
+This project was developed as part of the **Electromechanical Systems Design (24-671)** capstone at **Carnegie Mellon University**.
+The system was recognized for its technical excellence and design maturity, receiving a nomination for the university-wide **TechSpark Engineering Exposition**.
+It was ultimately honored with the **"Best Prototype"** award and was named **"Best Overall Project"** at the Mechanical Engineering Exposition.

 **Team Members:** Hopewell Feldmann, Min Seo Kim, Ryan Lee, Katherene Qi, Ethan Steeg